Nobel Prize Ceremony 2011

 Click here to read more about the 2011 Nobel Prize.Filed under Luxembourg Royals, Swedish Royals

-Tagged Awards, Carl XVI Gustaf, Crown Princess Victoria, Fashion, Grand Duchess Maria Teresa, Grand Duke Henri, Nobel Prize, Prince Carl Philip, Prince Daniel, Princess Christina Mrs Magnuson, Queen Silvia, Tord Magnuson.
+Tagged Awards, Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Fashion, Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Nobel Prize, Prince Carl Philip of Sweden, Prince Daniel of Sweden, Princess Christina Mrs Magnuson, Queen Silvia of Sweden, Tord Magnuson.